 We feel that a consumer living in a 3-bed home and switching from electric storage to gas should be able to save up to £500 per year.

-Grants are vouchers or money off coupons that you can use when purchasing energy saving products.
+Grants are vouchers or money off coupons that you can use when purchasing energy-saving products.

-They are provided by the government but unfortunately, some are means tested and quite frankly, the entire system is a confusing mess of conflicting information that changes frequently.
+They are provided by the government but unfortunately, some are means-tested and quite frankly, the entire system is a confusing mess of conflicting information that changes frequently.

 Just to muddy the waters further, private companies also offer discounts and grants which are little more than marketing promotions.

 Be wary of blog posts and outdated website articles.
 Grants, discounts and promotions expire regularly.
 The consumer service Which? has a good website that’s updated frequently.
+In 2022 we researched benefits and grants that pensioners can claim, go check that out here.

 Yes.
 If your property has electric storage heaters then switching to a gas-powered central heating system will almost certainly increase the value of the home and make it more desirable to a potential buyer.